Seven lakes - Haftkul

 The Seven Lakes road ends here and behind there are no further settlements and you will only meet the wildlife of the Fann Mountains.
 The road to the last lake is also worse than to the previous ones and can only be driven with a rugged 4×4 car or hiked.

-Seven Lakes TourS
+Seven Lakes Tours

 Travel to 7 lakes

 You can get to the lake from Penjikent town, 40 kilometers away and from Samarkand, Uzbekistan (100 km & about 2,5hrs) or Dushanbe (260km & 5hrs).
 While the lakes all lie along a 14 kilometer span, if you plan to stop at each lake (highly recommended) plan to spend a minimum of 3 hours on this drive, and 5-6 hours if you wish to take your time and make the most of the fact that you’ve likely traveled a rather long distance to reach this place.
 Hiking is also an option.
 The route is easy but can take a day per direction.
+The difference in altitude between the first and seventh lake is about 692m.

 Travel to seven lakes next to villages washing carpets